cockpit-project/cockpit-project.github.io/external/bots/README.md

 - ref: Reference in the project (usually branch) (e.g. 'rhel-8.2').
 Default is the project's primary branch.

-For example, context for scenario 'firefox' on 'fedora-testing' is:
+For example, context for scenario 'firefox' on 'fedora-coreos' is:

-    fedora-testing/firefox
+    fedora-coreos/firefox

 If we want to trigger it on 'cockpit-project/cockpit':

-    fedora-testing/firefox@cockpit-project/cockpit
+    fedora-coreos/firefox@cockpit-project/cockpit

 If we want to also not run it on the primary branch, but on 'rhel-8-0' branch:

-    fedora-testing/firefox@cockpit-project/cockpit/rhel-8-0
+    fedora-coreos/firefox@cockpit-project/cockpit/rhel-8-0

-If we want to run tests on 'fedora-testing' but with bots from pull request '169':
+If we want to run tests on 'fedora-coreos' but with bots from pull request '169':

-    fedora-testing@bots#169
+    fedora-coreos@bots#169

 ### Retrying a failed test

-If you want to run the "fedora-testing" testsuite again for pull request #1234 of cockpit-project/cockpit, run tests-trigger like so:
+If you want to run the "fedora-coreos" testsuite again for pull request #1234 of cockpit-project/cockpit, run tests-trigger like so:

-    ./tests-trigger --repo cockpit-project/cockpit 1234 fedora-testing
+    ./tests-trigger --repo cockpit-project/cockpit 1234 fedora-coreos

 You can also invoke bots/tests/trigger from any project checkout, in which case you don't need the explicit `--repo` -- it will default to the GitHub origin of